CLOSE SEARCH

 A settlement agreement (also sometimes referred to as a severance agreement) is a legally binding contract which records the terms and conditions of an employee's departure from a business.

-The employee contracts out of making almost all claims he or she may have or had against the employer.
+When agreeing to sign a settlement agreement, the employee contracts out of making almost all claims he or she may have or had against the employer.
 In return, the employer will generally offer the employee a compensatory amount, which varies but is typically around the equivalent of 3 months salary, in addition to contractual and statutory entitlements, as an inducement to sign.

 Employers offer employees a settlement agreement for a number of reasons.
 Sometimes they are used instead of a formal redundancy process, or to avoid a claim or dispute dragging on or perhaps where an employee is on long term sickness absence or a grievance has been raised.
 Employees can never be forced to sign an agreement and should carefully consider whether the compensatory amount offered is worth accepting bearing in mind many factors, not least future work prospects.